PureAsbestos/Image-palettizer/README.md

 Or, on Windows 64-bit, there are no additional requirements when using the binary version (found in releases).

 ## Installation
-If you want to run from source, just download the repository and unzip it, or clone with `git clone https://github.com/PureAsbestos/Image-palettizer.git`.
+If you want to run from source, just download the the source from releases and unzip it (recommended), or clone with `git clone https://github.com/PureAsbestos/Image-palettizer.git`.

 To run from binary on Windows 64-bit, simply download the executable from releases, or, for slightly faster startup times, use the portable installation.